 The polycarbonate disc is 12 centimetres (4+3⁄4 inches) in diameter and 1.2 millimetres (1⁄16 inch) thick, the same size as DVDs and CDs.[5]
 Conventional (or "pre-BD-XL") Blu-ray discs contain 25 GB per layer, with dual-layer discs (50 GB) being the industry standard for feature-length video discs.
 Triple-layer discs (100 GB) and quadruple-layer discs (128 GB) are available for BD-XL re-writer drives.[6]

 While the DVD-Video specification has a maximum resolution of 480p (NTSC, 720 × 480 pixels) or 576p (PAL, 720 × 576 pixels),[7] the initial specification for storing movies on Blu-ray discs defined a maximum resolution of 1080p (1920 × 1080 pixels) at up to 24 progressive or 29.97 interlacedframes per second.
 Revisions to the specification allowed newer Blu-ray players to support videos with a resolution of 1440 × 1080 pixels, with Ultra HD Blu-ray players extending the maximum resolution to 4K (3840 × 2160 pixels) and progressive frame rates up to 60 frames per second.
 Aside from an 8K resolution (7680 × 4320 pixels) Blu-ray format exclusive to Japan,[8] videos with non-standard resolutions must use letterboxing to conform to a resolution supported by the Blu-ray specification.
 Besides these hardware specifications, Blu-ray is associated with a set of multimedia formats.
-Given that Blu-ray discs can contain ordinary computer files, there is no fixed limit as to which resolution of video can be stored.
+Given that Blu-ray discs can contain ordinary computer files, there is no fixed limit as to which resolution of video can be stored when not conforming to the official specifications.

 The BD format was developed by the Blu-ray Disc Association, a group representing makers of consumer electronics, computer hardware, and motion pictures.
 Sony unveiled the first Blu-ray Disc prototypes in October 2000, and the first prototype player was released in Japan in April 2003.
 Afterward, it continued to be developed until its official worldwide release on June 20, 2006, beginning the high-definition optical disc format war, where Blu-ray Disc competed with the HD DVD format.
 Toshiba, the main company supporting HD DVD, conceded in February 2008,[9] and later released its own Blu-ray Disc player in late 2009.[10]
 According to Media Research, high-definition software sales in the United States were slower in the first two years than DVD software sales.[11]
 Blu-ray's competition includes video on demand (VOD) and DVD.[12]
 In January 2016, 44% of U.S. broadband households had a Blu-ray player.[13]